 Since one kind of material might be needed in several different models, FEMM has a built-in library of Block Property definitions.
-The user can access and maintain this library through the to exchange Block Property definitions between the current model and the materials library via a drag-and-drop interface.
+The user can access and maintain this library through the Properties | Materials Library selection off of the main menu.
+When this option is selected, the Materials Library dialog pictured in Figure 2.13 appears.
+This dialog allow the user to exchange Block Property definitions between the current model and the materials library via a drag-and-drop interface.